isomerpages/np-infosite/_cloud-pc/Windows 365.md

 <h4>Access to Cloud PC is presently available to selected staff only.</h4>
 </blockquote>
 <p>CPC is a virtual PC that enables you to access NP intranet services via
 your personal laptop or mobile devices, instead of using NICE.
-With this solution, you will enjoy increased flexibility and convenience of accessing your work remotely.
-CPC allows access to Outlook email, MS Teams, NPal Campus Solutions (CS), Staffhome Intranet, Workday, SharePoint Online and OneDrive storage.</p>
-<p>During your first launch of CPC, baseline apps such as MS Office apps,
-Google Chrome, Adobe Acrobat, Azure Information Protection, etc will be installing in the background.
-Please disconnect from CPC to allow all software, updates and polices to complete installing in the background.
-Reconnect to CPC the following day to access your Outlook email and NP Intranet services.&nbsp;A few restarts may be required to complete the installation process.</p>
-<p></p>
+To access CPC, you only need to download the "<strong>Windows App</strong>" from the Microsoft store and login from any devices with internet connection.
+Upon your <strong><u>initial login</u></strong> to CPC, the system will automatically start installing the baseline software and updates in the background.</p>
+<p>To help you get familiarised with CPC, we have schedule 2 sessions of
+online briefings on <strong><u>9 Oct and 16 Oct from 10am to 11am </u></strong>to
+demo on&nbsp;CPC&nbsp;Onboarding and address any queries you may have.&nbsp;Both briefing sessions will cover the same content, so you only need to attend either session.
+Recordings will be shared after the sessions.&nbsp;</p>
+<p>&nbsp;Look out for the invite that will be sent to our NP mailbox around
+1<sup>st</sup>&nbsp;week of Oct.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>